FBT shows this remastered prehistoric bitch how we do things downtown.

 While it’s a pure GB experience in the cut-scenes, to play it’s often a bit tiring and samey.
 You spend an age getting through a level waiting for a cut-scene instead of enjoying the busting, waiting for the game to catch-up with the plot, and while we have an unlicensed nuclear accelerator on our back, we might as well be armed with a fishing rod.

 Trying to wrestle the ghosts into a trap is like playing a fishing sim.
 You have to compensate for the ghost’s movement or they’ll break free, then blindly guide it over a trap, while it gets stuck behind furniture or out of bounds or a fellow Buster gets in the way and blames you, yelling don’t cross the streams.
 I know!

-It’s fun at first but becomes a bit of a chore, especially when there’s a lot of them floating about, and while upgrades can make it a bit easier, it shouldn’t be such a drag; when you add in all the proton streams flying about, traps being opened, destructible environments, Venkman being cool about it all, it’s like looking at a hangover.
+It’s fun at first but becomes a bit of a chore, especially when there’s a lot of them floating about, and while upgrades can make it a bit easier, it shouldn’t be such a drag; when you add in all the proton streams flying about, traps being opened, destructible environments, Venkman being cool about it all, it’s like looking at an explosion in a fireworks factory.

 As the recruit, we’re constantly sent into dangerous areas, asked to be a lab-rat and never called by our real name (Venkman doesn’t want to get too attached after ‘what happened to the last one’).
 You’re paid for each ghost you bust, and use it to fund Egon’s research into better weapons like the Slime gun from GBII amongst other things, but we’re not really contributing; we're so in the background we might as well be playing Winston.